First Vision: The Godhead in Latter Day Saint theology

 The first vision is often used to illustrate various LDS doctrines about the attributes of God and the nature of the Godhead.
 The LDS Church teaches that the vision shows that the members of the Godhead are three separate beings.

-In academia it is assumed that differences Smith's first vision accounts reflect an evolving concept of the Godhead.
+In academia it is assumed that differences in Smith's first vision accounts reflect an evolving concept of the Godhead.Kurt Widmer.
+Mormonism and the Nature of God: A Theological Evolution, 1830-1915.
+Jefferson, N.C.: McFarland, 2000.
 For example, references to God in the early writings by Smith, including the Book of Mormon, can be seen as more Trinitarian or modalistic, where God is a single entity, but manifests himself in different modes, sometimes as the Father, sometimes as the Son, but always as an expression of the same one God.
 Modalism was common in upstate New York at the time, so the appearance of a single personage (Jesus) in Smith's 1832 account would be consistent with prevailing modalistic thought.